stanwood/handbook/README.md

 ### Guidelines

 **Responding**

-- when responding to todos in slack, open a thread, use "On it {time}" (i.e. "On it in 1h") and "Done"/:white_check_mark:
+- When responding to todos in slack, open a thread, use "On it {time}" (i.e. "On it in 1h") and "Done"/:white_check_mark:.
-- whenever possible, use meaningfull slack reactions instead of posting an reply (example: https://twitter.com/stanwood_apps/status/1094899597443518464)
+- Whenever possible, use meaningfull slack reactions instead of posting an reply (example: https://twitter.com/stanwood_apps/status/1094899597443518464)
-- add the handle of the person you are responding in the thread
+- Add the handle of the person you are responding in the thread.
-- one thread per question, don't mix up two questions in a thread without a clear differenciation (e.g. numbers)
+- Ine thread per question, don't mix up two questions in a thread without a clear differenciation (e.g. numbers).

 **Naming**

 Project channels starting with "_".
 All real-time discussion belongs there.
 Jira, Zeplin, Github, Bitrise post to the project channel.

 **Transparency**

-Please do not hold project talk in direct messages.
+Please do not do project talk in direct messages.
 We lose that information to the company.
 Use a public channel instead.
 We are transparent by default, example:
 - https://twitter.com/stanwood_apps/status/1098134836148084736
 - https://twitter.com/stanwood_apps/status/1095262491444166657